- Academia

 Long-standing or uncontrolled diabetes can damage the retina causing diabetic retinopathy.

 In the early stages, it has no symptoms and can be detected only through an eye examination.
 If detected early and treated, it is possible to control the disease and retain vision.
-Both medical and surgical treatments provide relief.
+Both medical, laser and surgical treatments provide relief.
 But if left untreated, it leads to irreversible vision loss, and ultimately permanent blindness.

 High blood sugar levels harm all organs of the body, including the eye.
 Over time, high sugar can weaken and damage tiny blood vessels in the retina This can cause several complications including cataracts, glaucoma, diabetic macular oedema and diabetic retinopathy.